-starting battery (1 each) 500 cold cranking amps minimum
+starting battery (1 each) 500 cold cranking amps minimum trolling motor,

-bow mount trolling motor, 35# thrust (optional)

-(1 each) deep cycle, 105 amp minimum
+35# thrust (optional) (1 each) deep cycle, 105 amp minimum trolling motor,

-bow mount trolling motor, 45# thrust (optional)

-(2 each) deep cycle, 105 amp minimum
+45# thrust (optional) (2 each) deep cycle, 105 amp minimum

-The condition of the starting battery can be read on the voltmeter when the ignition switch is in the ON position.
+The condition of the engine start battery can be read on the helmvoltmeter when the ignition switch is in the ON position.

 With the engine not running, voltmeter readings in the 11.5 to 12.5-volt range are considered normal.
 Readings in the 10 to 11.5-volt range indicate a marginal charge condition.
 Readings below 10 volts indicate a seriously discharged condition.

 With the engine running (over 1500 RPM), voltmeter readings of 13 to 14 volts are considered normal.
 Readings below this indicate a severely discharged battery or a nonfunctioning charging system.